One of the most basic forms of computer programming is the use of an assembler.

 exit:

-, assemble and run the program.
-At the end, register pair AB
+HLTAB or CD, assemble and run the program.
+At the end, register pair AB will also contain the calculation result.

 ; add two 16-bit values (see registers,flags)